 First, if you’re planning to attend graduate school, you should complete the FAFSA and see what’s available to you in terms of not only federal loans but also grant and work-study options.
 You should also make sure you max out what’s available in federal student loans before considering private graduate student loans, and you will either need good credit or a willing cosigner.

-Citizens One Student Loans
+- PhD Student Loans

 Tuition reimbursement is something that’s a bit different than the methods of paying for graduate school listed above.
 In this situation, a graduate student may already be working for a company, and that company will pay for them to participate in a graduate program as a benefit for their employees.